nighthawkcoders/teacher_portfolio/_posts/2023-11-14-CSP-binary_logic copy.md

 comments: true
 layout: post
 title: Binary Logic | Key Indicators | Retrospective
-description: This is a review of elements requested in the project.
-This review includes both written and verbal instructions that were provided.
-The term retrospective an opportunity to make things better.
+description: This is a project review
 type: ccc
 courses: { csp: {week: 16} }
 ---

-## Key Indicator Grading
+## Key Indicator Grading and Retrospective
-Teams / Individuals will crossover grade another.
-In the process of development their is a retrospective cycle.
+This review includes both written and verbal instructions that were provided during <b>Sprint 4</b>.
+The term "retrospective" in agile development is an opportunity to make things better.

-An agile retrospective is an opportunity for agile development teams to reflect on past work together and identify ways to improve.
+An agile retrospective is an opportunity for agile development teams to reflect on past work together and <b>identify ways to improve</b>.
 Agile teams hold retrospective meetings after a time-boxed period of work is complete (typically a sprint lasting two to four weeks).
 During the retrospective, the team discusses what went well, what did not go as planned, and how to make the next work period better.

+### Team Grading Prep (25 minuts)
-This week will be used for teams to improve their work (retrospective) and transition into design (ideation) for the College Board CPT.
+This <b>"retrospective" to "ideation"</b> week will be used for teams to improve their work (retrospective) and transition into design (ideation) for the Official College Board CPT.

-Use the templates below to assist in grading and retrospection.
-In team review ticket you will ...

-### Team Grading Prep
+<b>Review Ticket Content</b>.
+Teams will provide Teacher with a "Review Ticket" to capture scores, plans, hightlight project, what went well, and what needs improvement.

+<b>Utternance Comment</b>.
 Team review ticket will be an Utterance comment on this blog.

-Teams / Individuals will have 25 minutes in class to prepare for their Team Review Ticket, with links to Key Materials and Indiviual Review ticket.
-Place tables at top of review ticket, follow with your project highlights, then conclude with crossover reviews.
-Sample tables that must be at the top of the review ticket...
+<b>Crossover Grades</b>.
+Teams / Individuals will crossover grade another team.
+In the process of development, we often use this type of review to broaden our perspective.

+### Review Ticket Header
+Use the templates below to <b>assist in grading and retrospection</b> with Review Ticket.
+This Table is a summary of most important information between Student development teams and Teacher.

-#### Team
+### Team

 | Crossover Score | Runtime | Plan | GitHub | Anayltics |
 | 0.87 | [Binary Calculator](https://nighthawkcoders.github.io/teacher_portfolio//c4.4/2023/09/14/javascript-binary-U2-1.html) | [Binary Logic](https://nighthawkcoders.github.io/teacher_portfolio//1.d/2.b/3.c/c4.4/2023/11/14/CSP-binary_logic.html) | [teacher_portfolio](https://github.com/nighthawkcoders/teacher_portfolio) | [Deployments](https://github.com/nighthawkcoders/teacher_portfolio/deployments)

-#### Individuals
+### Individuals

 | Name | Team+Indi+Teacher | Runtime | Issues | Key Commit(s) | Anayltics |
 | John M | 1.71=0.87+0.84+? | [Binary Calculator](https://nighthawkcoders.github.io/teacher_portfolio//c4.4/2023/09/14/javascript-binary-U2-1.html) | [CORS example](https://github.com/nighthawkcoders/flask_portfolio/issues/42#issuecomment-1847595229) | [SASS buttons](https://github.com/nighthawkcoders/teacher_portfolio/commit/f43211b97d4d50e79cf15d6ae470c0fef241dfc5), [Binary Source](https://raw.githubusercontent.com/nighthawkcoders/teacher_portfolio/bf145ebe8113f0e009494ed736324aa276b8913b/_posts/2023-09-14-javascript-binary-U2-1.md) | [Commits](https://github.com/nighthawkcoders/teacher_portfolio/commits?author=jm1021), [Profile](https://github.com/jm1021)|

-### Crossover Grade
+### Crossover Grade (25 minutes)

-Teams / Individuals will have 25 minutes for crossover grading.
+Teams / Individuals will perform crossover grading.
-  - Scrum Master Team A grade Scrum Master Team B.  Place grading from template below in Team Review Ticket
+  - <b>Crossover Scrum Master grading</b>.
+Scrum Master Team A grades Scrum Master Team B.  Place grading in Header of Review Ticket according to templat.
+Also, perform individual crossover gradding on each other.
+Be sure to be retrospective.
-  - Crossover grade each individual (Team A grade Team B individual by individual, if there is an odd person work in a trio).
-Place grading from template below for individual in Team Review Ticket.
-Be sure that I know name of each grader and your your are grading (ie John M grading of Shane L)
+  - <b>Crossover individual grading</b>.
+Grade individual by individual(Team A to Team B), if there is an odd person work in a trio.
+Be sure that I know name of each grader and who you are grading (ie John M grading of Shane L)
-  - After grading is complete, Scrum Master or Individuals update scores on top of the review ticket.
-Verify source and make sure addition is correct.
+  - <b>After grading is complete</b> Scrum Master or Individuals update scores on top of the review ticket.
+Scrum Master review sources for completeness and make sure addition is correct.

+### Final Grading
+Teacher Grading will be considering any change to final 0.1.
+Note, this would be considered both in meeting guidelines of project or extra credit.

-Teacher Grading will be final 0.1.
-This will start on Wednesday.
-Teams and individuals will have time to make improvments prior to Wednesday live reviews.
+- <b>Retrospective improvement</b>.
+Teams and individuals will have time to make improvments during the week.
+- <b>Indicators in Crossover are final</b>.
+Do not change scoring after these initial indicators are made.
+This will be considered "doctoring",
+- <b>Extra credit</b>.
+If there is concerns on score, understanding, or completenss in this process...
+It is possible to add to seed.
+Individuals will be responsible to come up with action.

 #### Key Indicators Team Template
 Grade each checkmark below on scale 0 to .9.
 Total and divide by 5 for final score.